DanielBMarkham/Info-Ops/manuscript/chapter8.md

 ### Behavior Titles: Outcomes

-We have a test, which is a verb-noun phrase.
-We have a one or more actors which want this behavior to happen.
+We have a test, which is a verb-noun phrase.[^8-21] We have a one or more actors which want this behavior to happen.
 Once we're done, if we brought together the actors and had them use the system, performing the tests, and the tests pass?
 We're done, right?

+[^8-21]: But a verb-noun phrase isn't a test!
+A test is a lot more than that!
+Yes, it is, *but none of it may need to be written down anywhere*.
+That's a different issue entirely.
+For our purposes, the verb-noun phrase gives us a big, broad title that we will develop into a test, either just by sitting down and doing the work or some other process, perhaps involving a bunch of stuff.
+Right now we have the minimum amount we need, which is all we're ever going to do.

 Yes.
 But that's not all of the story.
 Systems fail.
 Things don't always work out the way they should.
 Most of the time the test describes one happy ending[^8-3], "Land on Mars", but there could be a dozen different contingency plans if things don't work out the way they should.
 The Mars spaceship could fail and they could return to Earth.
 The habitats might leak and cut short the mission.